-This visit, we had five luscious days in Venice.
+This visit, we had six luscious days in Venice.
 We were greedy and aimed to discover it all.
 We wanted time to soak in the entire place, not just breeze through St. Marks.

 Time to see every last canal and try every last gelato shop.
 Time to explore all the sestieres (neighborhoods) and admire every palazzo.
 Time to bask on the Lido.
 And to brunch at the famed Hotel Danieli with Venice’s best view.

 Aside from gelato, the one thing my daughter wanted was a gondola ride, romantic images of singing gondoliers conjured in her teenage brain.

 That was truly the last thing I wanted to do.
 It’s the most cliche I can imagine, worse than Eiffel Tower, Times Square, or Buckingham Palace.
 Plus, it’s rather expensive for a short-lived bucket list experience.

 A gondola is a flat-bottomed, wooden boat.
 It’s hand built in special workshops called squeri of which there are still a few today.
 Gondoliers own and maintain their own boats.
 It’s a craft and career passed down by generation.

 Gondolas were once regularly used by Venetians, especially by the upper classes.
 Hundreds of years ago, 10,000 gondolas plied the canals and lagoon.
 Peggy Guggenheim, the eccentric art collector and socialite, owned the last private gondola in Venice.

 Today, vaporetti have eclipsed gondolas and become the main water transportation system in Venice.
 Only 400 licensed gondolas remain, catering to tourists.